sshaper/Android251_public/ScottsExamples/TestStuff/README.txt

-BlankActivity36 is modified to reflect (from memory) the old 3.5 blank activity to create it I deleted the following
+BasicActivity36 is modified to reflect (from memory) the old 3.5 basic activity to create it I deleted the following

 navigation folder and all its content